-We believe that our existing cash and cash equivalents will be sufficient to fund our planned operating expenses and capital expenditures into 2026, including three clinical data readouts from our three lead programs.
+We believe that our existing cash and cash equivalents will be sufficient to fund our planned operating expenses and capital expenditure requirements into 2026, including key clinical data readouts from our lead programs in CML and obesity.
 However, we continue to anticipate that our research and development expenses, general and administrative expenses and capital expenditures will remain significant to support our ongoing and planned activities.
 We expect to continue to incur net operating losses for at least the next several years.